granin/steemmascot/README.md

 [![Logo made of arcs](http://logodiver.ru/wp-content/uploads/2014/02/fishmarket-circles.jpg "Logo made of arcs")](http://logodiver.ru/wp-content/uploads/2014/02/fishmarket-circles.jpg "Logo made of arcs")

-So If you are interested in making a decision on how the majority will perceive SteemIt for years to come, vote for a mascot here, the contest is opened.
-[Vote or submit your version here.](https://steemit.com/steemit/@knozaki2015/mascot-contest-for-steemit-calling-all-designers#@sharker/re-knozaki2015-mascot-contest-for-steemit-calling-all-designers-20160919t102449211z "Vote or submit your version in comments to this Steemit post while submission is still opened .")

-I’ll be happy to see more options based on my source!

-**UPDATE**

 I have a cool idea! **Why don’t I make another contest in case my variant wins?**